MAMware/court-jurdroids/README.md

 To do:
 Feature: load multple juror profiles, ie: sorted by state at `/prompts` directory.
 Wireframe: plan for agentic reasoning and using specific knowledge sources like [Kleros_IO](https://github.com/kleros/kleros-v2)
-Troubleshooting: contribute to the knowledge base Agent Concepts/Patterns: may employ techniques discussed in Agentic AI research, such as advanced prompting, planning, reflection, or Retrieval-Augmented Generation (RAG) to enhance profile quality and consistency.
+Agent Concepts/Patterns: may employ techniques discussed in Agentic AI research, such as advanced prompting, planning and reflection.
+Improve the Retrieval-Augmented Generation (RAG) to enhance profile quality and consistency.
 (See [Further Reading](#further-reading--conceptual-background)).
-Data Handling: [e.g., Pandas, JSON, YAML]
+Data Handling: e.g., Pandas, JSON, YAML
-Other Libraries: [e.g., Scikit-learn for bias analysis]
+Other Libraries: e.g., Scikit-learn for bias analysis LLM Interaction to test:  Google Vertex AI SDK, Langchain, Hugging Face Transformers, LiteLLM for multi-backend support.
+Testing with backends:  OpenAI API, Azure OpenAI, Google Vertex AI, Anthropic API, Hugging Face Inference API/Transformers, Local models via Ollama or LM Studio compatible API.
+Troubleshooting: contribute to the knowledge base (file to create)

 **When contributing its recommended to keep this document updated:** As the development or deployment process changes, remember to update the README and related documents.

-Welcome
+Welcome!